marty90/DPMon/README.md

 As network measurements are typically large, DPMon is designed to work above Apache Spark for scalable data processing, even if local processing is supported (but suitable only for small datasets).
 DPMon can read data in various formats, including NetFlow-like CSV files and Tstat log files

+**Autonomous System Mapping:** DPMon supports query on the server IP's autonomous system.
+To this end, it leverages the `pyasn` library.
+You must provide DPMon with a `pyasn` RIB file that containes the mapping between IPs and ASN.
+Please refer to [PyASN documentation](https://github.com/hadiasghari/pyasn) to obtain an up-to-date data file.

 ## Pre-requisites

 DPMon is a Python package and needs the following packages: `diffprivlib pandas numpy pandasql pyasn cachetools sphinx myst-parser linkify-it-py sphinx-rtd-theme`.